charukiewicz/charukiewicz-jekyll/_posts/2014-07-15-hosts-file.md

 The first line will change to the Downloads directory of your home folder.
 The second line will actually execute the script.
 You will be prompted to enter your UNIX password to give yourself the root priviledges mentioned above.

+Windows users, unfortunately you will have to do this manually.
+Instructions on how to update the Windows hosts file are on both of the hosts file sites I linked above.

+Android users, if you have rooted your phone you have an option like this as well.
+There is an app on F-Droid called [AdAway](https://f-droid.org/repository/browse/?fdid=org.adaway), which does exactly what we did here.
+Installing the app and giving it root permissions will then automatically update your **/system/etc/hosts** file with its own proprietary list of ad-serving domains.

-Enjoy your Adblock alternative that takes absolutely zero system resources.
+With that, enjoy your Adblock alternative that takes absolutely zero system resources.
 You will see empty boxes where ads would be on certain websites, or the ads should just be gone all together.
 Feel free to contact me with any questions. [@charukiewicz](https://www.twitter.com/charukiewicz/)